 5. Grab the list of websites that were linking to the old 404 page and get their contact information

 6. Send an email to the website contact.
 My favorite is something similar to Jon Cooper’s template:

 I was on your website and ran into a few broken links.
 I didn’t know whom I should get in touch with so they could fix this, so could you point me in the right direction?

 This post also has several good outreach templates.
-I’ve found that it’s better to try to just try to get a quick initial response than spending tons of time on an email that probably won’t get read.
+I’ve found that it’s better to try to just get a quick initial response than spending tons of time on an email that probably won’t get read.

 7. Reminder that it usually requires a follow-up

 There are few considerations with this approach.
 First, you are dealing with old websites (typically), which means the webmaster might be tough to get a hold of.
 They also might not go back and update old content.
 With my best content and best outreach, I’ve gotten 20% conversion rate on links.
 Others in the SEO industry might say to shoot for 5% – either way – just because you find 10 links to 404 pages doesn’t mean you’re going to get 10 links.
 You’ll probably get 1.
 So make the content count for something in addition to the broken links (ie, useful for your current audience) AND go for numbers by getting an initial response.

 Second, don’t plagiarize – just because the old page no longer exists doesn’t mean it’s cool to copy.
 Plus, you’re not making it your own – on your site for your visitors.